Estateguru review: Used to be good, but the 'inactive fees' are too dangerous

 Estateguru risks

 Estateguru risks are what you would expect: credit risk, liquidity and platform.
+And then a really surprising one: inactivity fees.

 Credit risk is probably the most likely one.
 From the 2018 Estateguru annual statement, you can see that 2.4% of loan capital is in default.
 You should expect some defaults when using Estateguru.
 However, since the loans have high enough loan-to-value, there have not been loss of capital yet.

 Liquidity is a significant risk, since the loans take years to pay back.
-If you need cash before maturity, the only option is to sell on the secondary market, most likely with some discount.
+If you need cash before maturity, the only option is to sell on the secondary market, most likely with severe discount.

 I'd evaluate platform risk to be small: Estateguru is a long-term player already and was profitable in 2018.
 As they are expanding on new markets, it seems the only direction for Estateguru is up, not down.